-- 1. The minimum required municipal match shall be thirty (30) percent for single or multimunicipal group projects. - 2.
-Non-municipal funds are permitted to be part of the overall municipal match, provided that a minimum of ten (10) percent of the eligible project costs shall be provided directly by the municipality or multi-municipal group. - 3.
-The municipality or multi-municipal group may use one hundred (100) percent of a VPP grant as a match for any federal, state, regional or private funds.
+- 1. The minimum required local match shall be forty (40) percent of the total eligible project cost for single or multi-municipal group projects. - 2.
+Non-municipal funds are permitted to be part of the overall local match, provided that a minimum of ten (10) percent of the total eligible project costs shall be provided directly by the municipality or multi-municipal group. - 3.
+The municipality or multi-municipal group may use one hundred (100) percent of a VPP grant as a match for any federal, state, regional or private funds if the proposed project meets the requirements listed under Section 3.0 of this Grant Manual.
 Matching funds may not come from any other Chester County funded program.
 Any VPP award intended to be used as such a match can be held for nine (9) months from the date of the VPP award notification.
-Any project not under contract by the end of the nine (9) month period shall have the VPP award rescinded. - 4.
-The municipal match requirement may NOT be met through in-kind municipal services.
+If VPP funds are to be used as matching funds for another grant program, the municipal sponsor shall provide proof of grant award within nine (9) months of the VPP award, otherwise the VPP program administrator must be contacted for consultation. - 4.
+The municipal match requirement may NOT be met through in-kind municipal services. - 5.
+Matching funds shall be secured at the time of application.